We believe that what we do within each ministry should flow purposefully out of what we value and love. We work together to feed the hungry.

 The Connection Cafe

-Located in the lower level of the Cathedral (the Undercroft), the Connection Cafe is a meal program that offers lunch at no cost to homeless and low income individuals and families.
+Temporary located at St. John's Lutheran Church, 600 6th Ave., Connection Cafe is a meal program that offers lunch at no cost to homeless and low income individuals and families.
 The Connection Cafe is supported by a consortium of downtown churches called The Bridge.
 The Cafe seeks to make personal connections with all of our guests and seeks to treat each person with dignity and respect.
-In 2014, over 37,650 meals were served.

 You can provide, prepare and/or serve meals.
 You can help on a one-time basis or on the regular schedule.
 You can come and serve on your lunch break or help out in some other way.
 To get involved in Des Moines' ecumenical eatery, contact , Cafe Coordinator.